 Asset/Liability Measurement

 Cash Fair value

 Investments Fair value

-Accounts and contributions receivable Amortized cost
+Accounts receivable Amortized cost

-Accounts payable and accrued liabilities Amortized cost
+Accounts payable Amortized cost

 Liquidity risk

 Liquidity risk is the risk the Foundation could encounter difficulty in meeting its obligations as they come due.
 The Foundation uses its working capital to mitigate such risk.